-b) Commercial installations are often difficult to design because frequently the buildings are built as basic shells with the final requirements for lighting and other circuits not known until the office tenants sign their leases.
+b)Commercial installations are often difficult to design because frequently the buildings are built as basic shells with the final requirements for lighting and other circuits not known until the office tenants sign their leases.
 The lighting in such buildings is general, special, and building services'.
 The general lighting is supplied by a flexible wiring system which will allow for a specific area in a new building to be sectioned or partitioned off into smaller areas for offices, stores and the like.
 Special lighting may include external lighting, wall points, etc. The service lighting is that associated with lifts, corridors, stairs, and landings and is usually the responsibility of the landlord.
-Where a tenant's specific lighting requirements are not known when the building is being erected, the lighting outlets are laid out on a · grid' system, in which the outlet points are sited at regular intervals usually related to the module of the building (that is, the basic size, multiples of which are used in the construction of the building).
-Generally, about 3 m are allowed between outlets.
-Outlets may be left on the ceiling for ceiling switches.
-They may also be fined on structural columns or on the ceiling along the line of future corridors from which extensions to switch positions can be made on future partitions.
+Where a tenant's specific lighting requirements are not known when the building is being erected, the lighting outlets are laid out on a \cdot grid' system, in which the outlet points are sited at regular intervals usually related to the module of the building (that is, the basic size, multiples of which are c) Industrial premises require lighting installations, which cater for the intensity of lighting required for the process to be carried out.
+In addition, local lighting at reduced voltages is often a requirement on machines or for portable inspection lamps.
+The lighting installation within the factory area should be wired with a system, which will allow for extensive alteration and significant addition with ease of maintenance and rewiring when necessary.